 Fairview Health Services is looking for a RN in our Emergency Department at Fairview Southdale Hospital in Edina, MN.
-This is an day position, 12 hour shifts with every third weekend, Benefit eligible, shift start times are: (7am-7pm-)
+This is an day/evening position, 8 hour shifts with every-other weekend, Benefit eligible, shift start times are: (11A-7P) straight shifts.

 The Emergency Department at Fairview Southdale is a 44 bed, Level 3 Trauma Center that treats over 55,000 patients per year.
 In addition to being a Trauma Center, the Hospital is a Cardiac Center of Excellence and a Comprehensive Stroke Center.
 Team members include Emergency Physicians, Registered Nurses, ER Techs, Health Unit Coordinators, Behavioral Health Professionals, Pharmacists and Case Managers.

 Emergency Department Registered Nurses are responsible and accountable for patient assessment, analysis, nursing diagnosis, planning, intervention application, and the identification and evaluation of outcomes for patients of all ages and populations.
 The scope of practice extends from a patient's entry into the emergency room, and continues from triage through admission or discharge.
 Care is centered on patients and families experiencing acute or chronic, actual or potential physical or psychosocial problems.
 Unique to emergency nursing are processes that require resuscitation and or stabilization

 The patient population served by the Emergency Department consists of newborn, pediatric, adolescent, adult, and geriatric patients requiring or seeking medical care.
 Services are provided in the areas of pediatrics, orthopedics, neurology, trauma, womens services general medical, surgical, mental health, and chemical dependency.
 The Department is certified as a Level III trauma center as defined by the State of Minnesota, including stabilization of critically ill or severely injured patients and transfer when appropriate.